 1. That love one for another as Jesus loves the believer manifests our discipleship, proves our love for God and symbolizes our authority as a New Testament Church.
 Love is therefore the great commandment of the Lord Jesus Christ upon which all others are dependent (Matthew 22:35-40; John 13:34, 35; 15:12; 1 John 4:7-21; 5:1-3; Revelation 2:4,5).

-2. In the infallible, verbal inspiration of the whole Bible and that the Bible is the all sufficient rule of faith and practice (Psalm 119:160; 2 Timothy 3:16, 17).
+2. In the infallible, verbal inspiration of the whole Bible and that the Bible is the all sufficient rule of faith and practice.
+We believe that the King James Version is the Word of God.
+(Psalm 119:160; 2 Timothy 3:16, 17).

 3. In the personaltriune God: Father, Son, and Holy Spirit, equal in divine perfection (Matthew 28:19).